zikzakjack/MyRefcards/MyRefcards_Pig.md

 	-- load the categories file with specified schema categories = load '/user/hive/warehouse/import_all/categories' as (category_id, category_department_id, category_name);

+## How to store data

+	-- store the processed data into file using default PigStorage() function store processed into '/data/examples/processed';

+	-- store the processed data as comma delimited file store processed into 'processed' using PigStorage(',');

+	-- store the processed data into file using HBaseStorage() function store processed into '/data/examples/processed' using HBaseStorage();

 ## PigLatin Semantics
 	describe